bstar042005/Duplicate-Question-Detection/README.md

 ## Overview

-Duplicate Question Detection is a Natural Language Processing (NLP) project that identifies whether two questions have the same meaning, even if they are phrased differently.
+Duplicate Question Detection is a Natural Language Processing (NLP) and Machine Learning project that identifies whether two questions have the same meaning, even when they are written differently.

-The system uses text preprocessing, feature engineering, TF-IDF vectorization, and XGBoost classification to predict whether a pair of questions are duplicates.
+The system combines advanced text preprocessing, feature engineering, TF-IDF vectorization, and an XGBoost classifier to determine if two questions are duplicates.

-Example:
+### Example

 **Question 1:** How can I learn Python?

 **Question 2:** What is the best way to learn Python?

-**Prediction:** Duplicate Questions ✅
+**Prediction:** Duplicate Questions

 ---

 ## Features

 * Text preprocessing and cleaning
-* Feature engineering using NLP techniques
+* NLP-based feature engineering
-* Fuzzy string matching features
+* Fuzzy string matching
 * TF-IDF vectorization
 * XGBoost classifier
 * Flask REST API backend
 * Interactive web interface
 * Real-time duplicate question prediction
+* Confidence score prediction

 ---